vishaltak/gitlab-development-kit/doc/howto/kerberos.md

    addprinc <GitLab username>
    ```

-   You'll be asked to enter and re-enter password.
+   You are asked to enter and re-enter password.
 1. Create an identity for a user you want to associate with the user principal
    via Rails console.